 - Received $3.5 million in funding from the Washington Clean Energy Fund

 - Total project cost: $12 million

-- Elements include battery energy storage, solar array, microgrid controller, Clean Energy & Technology Center, and new local office
+- Elements include battery energy storage, solar array, microgrid controller, and Clean Energy Center

 Other projects receiving funding from the Washington Clean Energy Fund include Avista Spokane Micro-Transactive Grid ($3.5 M), Energy Northwest - Richland Solar Energy Storage ($3 M), Seattle City Light Solar Microgrid ($1.5 M), and OPALCO Solar Energy Storage ($1 M).